 Setup and Print

 For further information on this topic, please see the Power System Model or Measurement Model sections of the Manual.
-Please note that when using macros, they modify variables within the current scope.
-Print functions can be used to print results to the REPL, or users can redirect the output to print results to a text file, for example.
+Various macros are available for setting units or defining label types.
+Print functions allow results to be displayed in the REPL, or users can redirect the output to a file.

 To load power system model API functionalities into the current scope, utilize the following command: